 Aesthetically, LG has kept things simple – which isn’t a complaint.
 The ultra-skinny bezel, polished finish and silver lettering on the back all combine for a laptop that oozes class.
 Personally, I think Apple’s MacBook Air range looks slightly more suave, but few other ultra-portable laptops can match the Gram.

 But while Apple takes the gong for style, the LG Gram is a triumphant victor when its comes to its offering of ports.
-Despite its compact size, the Gram has three USB 3.0 ports (including USB-C), a microSD card reader, a HDMI port, a headphone jack and an Ethernet port.
-Okay, so the Ethernet port uses a USB-C connection, but you get an adapter in the box (something you don’t get with a MacBook) so that’s less of a problem.
+Despite its compact size, the Gram has three USB 3.0 ports (including USB-C), a microSD card reader, a HDMI port and a headphone jack.
+Okay, so there’s no Ethernet port, but you can use a USB-C connection instead with the adapter in the box (something you don’t get with a MacBook) so that’s less of a problem.

 You’ll find the speakers on the underside of the LG Gram.
 Nevertheless, audio still sounds good when playing Netflix or Spotify.
 Well – it’s good for a laptop.
 I still preferred to use my headphones.
 You can crank up the volume to a decent degree, too.